White Island blew as scientists were trying to predict hydrothermal eruptions

 White Island blew just as scientists were part-way through a million-dollar study investigating whether they could ever warn of such quick-fire, steam-driven eruptions.

-Despite their devastating force – as dramatically shown at the Bay of Plenty volcano yesterday afternoon – hydrothermal eruptions are almost impossible to predict.
+Despite their devastating force – as dramatically shown at the Bay of Plenty volcano yesterday afternoon – hydrothermal, or phreatic, eruptions are almost impossible to predict.

-At White Island, the combination of hot rock and magma with water at the surface meant violent hydrothermal explosions could be triggered without warning.
+At White Island, hydrothermal explosions triggered by super-heated steam and gas could be triggered without warning.

+Often, this steam and gas built up behind a rock and mineral seal, and when the strength of that seal was exceeded by the gas pressure, an explosive eruption was unleashed.

+The gas driving yesterday's short-lived eruption likely came from a deeper source of magma, but the magma itself was not thought to have been directly involved.

 "The expansion of water into steam is supersonic in speed - and the liquid can expand to 1,700 times its original volume," University of Auckland volcanologist Professor Shane Cronin said.